-Courteous friend! we desire thee soberly to weigh and consider what we have professed before men, and angels, out of the simplicity of our hearts, and let not prejudice prevent by profiting; but make it the great care and study to give up the understanding to love and receive the truth, as it is in Jesus, delighting thyself in that government, which is by His own hand established in His own house.
-Be not disheartened although thou should hear of the miscarriage of some, knowing that in many things we sin all, and come short of the grace of our God; nor if thou should be advertised of the falling away of any one, do but consider we live in the last ages of the world, wherein many shall depart from the truth (neither is it a new thing for men to relinquish their profession).
+Courteous Friend, we desire thee soberly to weigh and consider what we have professed before men and Angels, out of the simplicity of our hearts, and let not prejudice prevent your profiting, but make it your great care and study to give up your understanding to love and receive the truth, as it is in Jesus, delighting thyself in that Government, which is by His own hand established in His house; be not disheartened although thou should hear of the miscarriage of some, knowing that in many things we sin all, and come short of the grace of our God, or if thou should be advertised of the falling away of any one, do but consider we live in the last ages of the world, Wherein many shall depart from the truth, (neither is it a new thing for men to relinquish their profession.)

-But strive thou to follow God fully, and to stand fast in the simplicity of the truth; and God our Father, and our Lord Jesus Christ, be with thee, and be the guide and counselor.
+But strive thou to follow God fully, and to stand fast in the simplicity of the truth; and God our Father, and our Lord Jesus Christ be with thee, and be your guide and Counselor.

-Signed in the name, and by the appointment of the aforesaid several churches, meeting in LONDON.
+Signed in the name, and by the appointment of the aforesaid several Churches, meeting in London.

-William Kiffen,
+William Kiffen, Edward Harrison,

-John Spilsbery,
+John Spilsbery, Richard Graves,

-Joseph Sanson,
+Joseph Sanson, Edward Roberts,

-Hugh Gosnell,
+Hugh Gosnell, Thomas Waters,

-Thomas Pault,
+Thomas Pault, Henry Forthy,

-Joseph Patshall,
+Joseph Patshall, Thomas Young,

-William Conset,
+William Conset, John Watson.